Budgeting is the personal finance tool for taking control of your money.

 If you want to pay bills online or transfer money into a savings account, set those to be paid at the very beginning of the month, then take cash out for the remaining expenses after those bills have been gone through.

 How it works: The 50/30/20 budget breaks down how much you should be spending on different categories.
 Fifty percent of your after-tax income is to be spent on your mandatory expenses, or needs; 30% should be spent on discretionary expenses, or wants; and 20% should be tailored toward savings and debt repayment.

 Good for: People who want to focus on financial goals.

 Make sure to separate savings and debt repayment from other expenses, rather than including them in either living expenses or discretionary spending.

 How to works: A zero-dollar budget involves planning how you are going to spend your income down to the last penny.
 Every dollar of income you make for the month should be assigned to a spending category.
 This allows you to know where all of your money is going at any given time.
 It also makes it more important to monitor your budget regularly.

 Good for: People who need to get control of spending.

 Be sure to include a category for surprise expenses.
 If you have any extra income to budget at the beginning of the month, it can go into this category, then roll over into the next month if you don't spend it.
 This will allow you to build up a short-term emergency fund.

-How it works: The 5-Category budget sets up five basic categories and determines the percentage that you should spend on each.
+How it works: The Five-Category budget sets up five basic categories and determines the percentage that you should spend on each one.
 For housing, you can spend up to 35% of your income.
 Living expenses, which include mandatory expenses such as groceries, your cellphone bill, and discretionary spending, should make up 25% of your spending.
 Allocate 15% each for transportation and debt payoff.
 Finally, set aside 10% of your income for savings.